OSLC/oslc4net/README.md

 ## What is OSLC4NET?

-**OSLC4Net** is an SDK and sample applications that help the .NET community adopt Open Services for Lifecycle Collaboration (OSLC, [homepage](http://open-services.net)) and build OSLC-compliant tools.
+**OSLC4Net** is an SDK and sample applications that help the .NET community adopt Open Services for Lifecycle Collaboration (OSLC, [homepage](http://open-services.net)) and build OSLC-conformant tools.

 The SDK allows developers to create OSLC providers or consumers by adding OSLC annotations to .NET objects to represent them as OSLC resources.
 It includes a library based on the [dotNetRDF](https://dotnetrdf.org/) package, which assists with representing these resources as RDF/XML and helps parse RDF/XML documents into OSLC .NET objects.